Lakera Guard Integration Guide

 Graduated enforcement: Implement blocking for high-confidence detections first, then gradually expand coverage as policies are refined.

-Full enforcement: For high-security applications, comprehensive blocking can be implemented immediately with acceptance of an initial calibration period.
+Full enforcement: For high-security applications, blocking can be implemented immediately with acceptance of an initial calibration period.

 Architecture Patterns